What is Flexible Technology? (Flexible vs. Rigid Technology)

 Moving away from the idea of the one-time fix

-Organisations need to move away from the mindset that there’s such a thing as a ‘one-time fix’ that can be put in place and forgotten about.
-If you do fall into such habits, you may find that what was a perfect solution when it was first implemented quickly starts to require changes.
+Organizations need to move away from the mindset that there’s such a thing as a ‘one-time fix’ that can be put in place and forgotten about.
+If they do fall into such habits, they may find that what was a perfect solution when first implemented quickly starts to require changes.
 And inevitably, with changes come associated costs.

-The second methodology, on the other hand, has a greater chance of success, as it takes the client’s needs into account.
-Now let’s look in more detail at the differences between flexible vs rigid technologies.
+The second methodology has a greater chance of initial success, as it takes the client’s needs into account and can be useful in certain scenarios.

 What is a rigid solution?

-As experienced project manager Dalip Mahal puts it, “one of the root causes behind inflexible software is starting a software project before the requirements are complete and consistent enough.
-If you are forced to start building with incomplete and inconsistent requirements then you will end up with insufficient core architecture.
-Insufficient architecture will lead to failed projects and/or inflexible software that you will curse for years.”
+As experienced Project Manager Dalip Mahal puts it, “one of the root causes behind inflexible software is starting a software project before the requirements are complete and consistent enough.
+If you are forced to start building with incomplete and inconsistent requirements, then you will end up with an insufficient core architecture.
+The insufficient architecture will lead to failed projects and/or inflexible software that you will curse for years.”

 Flexible technology solutions: things to consider

-While we are in favour of flexibility over rigidity, there are of course things that companies can do to make sure that they select the right software vendor to meet their needs and avoid any nasty surprises down the line.
+While flexible technology solutions are more adaptable than rigid technology, there are factors companies have to consider to make sure they select the right software vendor to meet their needs and avoid surprises in the future.

-It’s crucial to do as much research as possible, ensure that your RFI / RFP is detailed and question the vendors you’ve approached on specific aspects that you require and how they can meet potential future needs.
-Ideally, you want to have a detailed conversation with them in order to make sure that each party understands the other’s expectations.
+It’s crucial to do as much research as possible, ensure that RFIs/RFPs are detailed, to question the vendors on specific aspects the organization requires and how they can meet potential future needs.
+Ideally, a detailed conversation will occur in order to make sure that each party understands the other’s expectations.

-On this point, subject matter expert Jean-Grégoire Manoukian says “responsible software vendors, those that genuinely care about the future wellbeing of their clients, offer a level of flexibility that fully addresses client needs, without creating a situation where it leads to a harmful use of the software system.
+On this point, subject matter expert Jean-Grégoire Manoukian says, “Responsible software vendors, those that genuinely care about the future wellbeing of their clients, offer a level of flexibility that fully addresses client needs, without creating a situation where it leads to harmful use of the software system.
 This means taking the time to have a conversation and understanding the underlying challenges that users want to address.”

-Aside from doing detailed analysis on who the best software vendor is for your organisation, it’s also important to be realistic with your own expectations.
-Just because every technology solution has labelled itself as a ‘flexible solution’ that is the ideal situation for your business, it doesn’t mean it’s necessarily true.
-Thorough research should help in weeding out those vendors who aren’t up to the job, but it’s also worth talking to analysts and industry experts such as Spend Matters who can offer advice.
+Aside from doing a detailed analysis of who the best software vendor is for the organization, it is also important to be realistic in terms of expectations.
+Just because every technology solution has labeled itself as a ‘flexible solution that is the ideal situation for your business’, it doesn’t mean that is necessarily true.
+Thorough research should weed out those vendors who aren’t able to meet certain requirements, but it is also worth talking to analysts and industry experts such as Spend Matters who can offer advice.

-Beyond this, you can also make use of time-limited, paid-for POCs (proof of concept).
-These allow you to get a real idea of how quickly a software vendor can achieve what they said they would.
-Naturally, as this is only a POC stage, it’s better to ask for them to meet specific requirements rather than trying to build an entire solution.
-Time limitations are a crucial aspect though, because otherwise anyone can claim to be able to quickly meet your needs.
+Companies should also consider using time-limited, paid-for proof-of-concepts (POC).
+These allow organizations to get a real idea of how quickly a software vendor can achieve what they are promising.
+Naturally, as this is only a POC stage, it is better to ask for them to meet specific requirements rather than trying to build an entire solution.
+Time limitations are a crucial aspect because otherwise anyone can claim to be able to quickly meet any needs.

-Of course, cost will also always be an important factor when making a decision, and you have to consider how much any potential system will cost you over the long term – flexible or otherwise.
+The cost will also always be an important factor when making a decision.
+Organizations have to consider how much any potential system will cost you over the long term – flexible or rigid.

-Flexible vs. rigid technology solutions – a shifting market
+Flexible technology vs. rigid technology solutions – a shifting market